Enda Kenny: Resignations of Martin Callinan and Alan Shatter

-In March 2014, in response to reports that Garda stations were bugged, Kenny informed the Dáil that he had sent Brian Purcell, the Secretary General of the Department of Justice, to Garda Commissioner Martin Callinan, the day before Callinan's sudden departure from his role.
+In March 2014, in response to reports that Garda stations were bugged, Kenny informed the Dáil that he had sent Brian Purcell, the secretary general of the Department of Justice, to Garda Commissioner Martin Callinan, the day before Callinan's sudden departure from his role.
 Leader of the Opposition Micheál Martin said this meant Kenny had effectively "sacked" Callinan.
 Kenny also said that he had been personally briefed on Garda surveillance by his Attorney General Máire Whelan, as Whelan did not wish to speak of the matter over the telephone.

-In May 2014, following the resignation of Minister for Justice and Equality Alan Shatter, support for Kenny and his party slumped at the local and European elections.
-Kenny was later to be seen doing some "happy dancing" at the annual Bloom Festival.
+In May 2014, following the resignation of Minister for Justice and Equality Alan Shatter, support for Kenny and his party dropped at the local and European elections, although Fine Gael managed to retain its four European Parliament seats.

 2015

+Marriage Equality referendum

+In May 2015, under Kenny's leadership, Ireland became the first country to legalise same-sex marriage by popular vote.
+It was approved on 22 May 2015 by 62% of voters on a turnout of 61%.

+Kenny's Fine Gael party, along with the three other main parties in the Dáil, supported the bill and actively campaigned on its behalf.
+Kenny said "With today's Yes vote we have disclosed who we are – a generous, compassionate, bold and joyful people.
+The referendum was about inclusiveness and equality, about love and commitment being enshrined in the constitution.
+The people have spoken.
+They have said yes.
+Ireland – thank you."

+Other activities

-In March 2015, Kenny was criticised for his lack of understanding towards Wexford TD Mick Wallace's inability to speak Irish, during leader's questions in the Dáil.
+As an avid Gaeligeoir, in March 2015, Kenny was criticised for his lack of understanding towards Wexford TD Mick Wallace's inability to speak Irish, during leader's questions in the Dáil.

-In April 2015, Kenny told the Dáil a tale about a man with two pints in one hand.
-Leader of Sinn Féin Gerry Adams immediately quizzed him on this, saying: "Two pints in one hand?".

 On 22 September 2015, Kenny controversially delayed leaders' questions in the Dáil so that he could open the Denis O'Brien-controlled Independent News & Media's new digital hub.
 Kenny had previously launched a book for James Morrissey, the long-term paid spokesperson for O'Brien.

 A "punching gesture" made by Kenny as Mary Lou McDonald was speaking during a Dáil debate on the Budget on 13 October 2015, attracted public notice.
 McDonald later responded by saying, "a punching gesture is unusual behaviour to say the least and I would suggest not to be repeated".

 Later that month, Kenny told a gathering of the European People's Party (EPP) in Madrid, that he had been instructed to have the army guarded ATMs, during the economic downturn.
 Opposition TDs wondered why he did not tell this to the banking inquiry and Kenny was accused of "telling a tall tale".
 Kenny himself later contradicted his own account by saying he had not received a specific briefing on the matter.
 A spokesman for Kenny later claimed it had been "informally discussed" in Government Buildings in early 2012, but that minutes had not been kept due to the sensitivity of the details therein.